 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes ("ASU 2015-17").
 ASU 2015-17 requires deferred tax liabilities and assets to be classified as noncurrent in the balance sheet.
-ASU 2015-17 is required to be adopted for annual periods beginning after December 15, 2016, including interim periods within that annual period, with early adoption permitted.
+ASU 2015-17 is required to be adopted for annual periods beginning after December 15, 2016, including interim periods within that annual period.
 The amendment may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
-The Company elected to early adopt ASU 2015-17 prospectively in the three months ended December 31, 2015, and its adoption had no impact on the Company's financial position, results of operations or cash flows.
+The Company is currently evaluating the impact that the adoption of ASU 2015-17 will have on its financial statements.